davenquinn/xenoliths/paper/text/abstract.md

 Nacimiento belt of the Franciscan complex in the coastal region of central California.
-It is composed of olivine-plagioclase phyric basalt containing spinel peridotites and cumulate dunite xenoliths.
+It is composed of olivine-plagioclase phyric basalt containing spinel peridotites and dunite xenoliths.
 The peridotites sample the mantle lithosphere beneath the Nacimiento Franciscan, which was constructed as an accretionary prism during Late Cretaceous subduction of the Farallon plate.
 The Crystal Knob locality is of further interest because it lies in immediate